venables/koa-plus/README.md

 ## Features

-* Adds an [X-Response-Time](lib/middleware/response-time.js) header to all responses
+* Adds an [X-Response-Time](lib/middleware/response-time.js) header to all responses.
+* Adds an [X-Request-Id](lib/middleware/request-id.js) header to all requests as they come in for easier debugging.

 ## Installation